ajaybahetiti/Mobile_Sales_Data_Analyst_Project/README.md

-# Mobile_Sales_PowerBi_Dashboard
+# Mobile_Sales_Data_Analyst_Project
-This is a Power bi end to end project
+Different projects on python, SQL, and Power BI where data is analyzed to get meaningful insights.